 Weather permitting, ground spraying using the pesticide Anvil is planned for Tuesday from 6 to 10 p.m. on all streets in Davis Park and Point O'Woods on Fire Island, the health department said in a news release.

-As for the spraying, health officials said chances of experiencing medical problems were low but that residents may want to avoid exposure, with children and pregnant women especially advised to stay indoors during the treatment and for 30 minutes after.
+Health officials said chances of medical problems as a result of the spraying are low, but residents may want to avoid exposure.
+Children and pregnant women are especially advised to stay indoors during the treatment and for 30 minutes after.